 TBR Policy Personally Identifiable Information (PII): 1.08.04.00

 The purpose of this policy is to (1) ensure that Northeast State Community College operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA), Public Law 110-315 concerning the verification of student identity in distance education, and (2) provide procedures on protecting the privacy of students enrolled in distance education courses.

 Verification of Student Identity in Distance Education Courses

-At the time of their enrollment, each student shall receive unique login credentials for the College’s secure learning management system.
-This shall include students enrolled in Internet and/or other distance education credit offerings the utilization of a secure learning management system with unique login credentials for each student shall facilitate the verification of student identity and protect student privacy.
+Upon admittance to Northeast State, each student shall receive unique login credentials for the College’s secure learning management system.
+The utilization of a secure learning management system with unique login credentials for each student, including students enrolled in Internet and/or other distance education credit offerings, shall facilitate the verification of student identity and protect student privacy.